Filing an Automobile Accident Claim

-Both Georgia and Tennessee follow the rule of modified comparative negligence with a 50% bar.
+Georgia follows the rule of modified comparative negligence with a 50% bar.
 If you are found to be 51% or more at fault for a car accident, you are not entitled to file a claim and seek compensation for your damages.

 If, however, you are 50% or less at fault for the accident, you can file a claim for damages.
 However, your total recovery will be reduced by your at-fault percentage.
 This means that if you are found to be 25% at fault for the crash, you can only recover up to 75% for your damages.